 - Relationship management is multiplied by the sheer volume of consumers expecting individual packages

 - Cross-docking operations must address the fact that outbound shipments are going to multiple residential addresses rather than a handful of retailers

-Integration of order management and warehouse management systems is essential to the receiving process in a B2C warehouse.
+Integration of order fulfillment system and warehouse management system is essential to the receiving process in a B2C warehouse.

 B2B vs B2C: The Difference In Inventory Management